 The examination typically contains 155 multiple questions.
 The time allowed for completion is 3 hours and 50 minutes.
 The examination is administered in English only.
-A small percentage of randomly imbedded un-scored items are included on the exam to obtain and evaluate statistical information for new items.
+A small percentage of randomly embedded un-scored items are included on the exam to obtain and evaluate statistical information for new items.
 These items are not included in the score calculation.
 This practice is consistent with industry standards for a certification exam.

-References used for MDCB exam item writing include popular textbooks covering subjects in radiobiology, physics, dosimetry, cross sectional anatomy, and principles of radiation oncology practice such as the following:
+References used for MDCB exam item writing include popular textbooks covering subjects in radiobiology, physics, dosimetry, cross-sectional anatomy, and principles of radiation oncology practice such as the following:

 - Gibbons, John, Kahn's the Physics of Radiation Therapy.
 6th ed.
 2019.